Fiserv/developer-studio-support/docs/guides/fiserv-sso.md

 ### Using PingID mobile app authentication

-To get started, you'll need to download the app to your mobile device, and pair (connect) your device with your account.
+To get started, you'll need to **download** PingID app to your mobile device, and pair (connect) your device with your account.
 After you've paired your device, each time you sign on to your account, you will receive a push notification to your mobile device asking you to authenticate.

 ### Different Environments (DEV, QA, STAGE, PROD)